W

 Berger Blanc Suisse in a red harness on a leash sitting on a rock with conifer trees in the background

-This dog will shed all year, so they should be
+This dog will shed all year, so they should be brushed daily, especially during their shedding season.

 White German Shepherd Maintenance And Grooming

-They shed all year, so they should be brushed daily, especially during their shedding seasons.
+They shed all year, so they should be brushed daily, especially during their shedding season.
 Otherwise, you will have tumbleweeds of dog hair rolling through your home.
 Only bathe them as needed, as their skin can dry out and become irritated.
 Trim their nails monthly to prevent them from getting overly long and painful.
 As with all dogs, brush their teeth regularly and check their ears for wax, pests, debris, and contusions.

 White German Shepherd Training